qubitam/othello/README.md

 - Could add more unit tests for game logic functions

 #### User Experience
-- Mobile responsiveness is not implemented yet
+- Mobile responsiveness is partially done
 - No undo/redo functionality
 - No timer for moves or turn limits
 - Confirmation dialogs are basic browser alerts - could be custom modals
-- No game statistics or player profiles

 #### Performance
 - AI calculations could be optimized for larger boards or deeper analysis